stevejay/react-roving-tabindex/README.md

 );
 ```

+You can update this `allowFocusOnClick` prop at any time.

 ### Grid usage

 This package supports a roving tabindex in a grid.
-For each usage of the `useRovingTabIndex` hook in the grid, you _must_ pass a row index value as a third argument to the hook:
+For each usage of the `useRovingTabIndex` hook in the grid, you **must** pass a row index integer as a third argument to the hook:

 ```ts
 const [tabIndex, focused, handleKeyDown, handleClick] = useRovingTabIndex(